norcams/epel-release/README-epel-8-packaging.md

 to be tracked and if the primary maintainer is not interested in branching to EPEL, other ones can step in and do so.

+## EPEL Next

+EPEL packages are built against RHEL.
+EPEL Next is an additional repository that allows package maintainers to alternatively build against CentOS Stream.
+This is sometimes necessary when CentOS Stream contains an upcoming RHEL library rebase, or if an EPEL package has a minimum version build requirement that is already in CentOS Stream but not yet in RHEL.
+EPEL Next has its own distgit branches, koji build targets, and bodhi releases.

+EPEL Next packages have `.next` appended to the disttag (e.g. a disttag of `.el8.next` for epel8-next) to provide an upgrade path from an EPEL package that was built from the same distgit commit.
+A package maintainer can rebuild the same commit for both EPEL and EPEL Next and get two different NVRs in koji.
+Within six months, the build requirement necessitating building in EPEL Next should be in RHEL, and at that time the package maintainer can do a normal release bump commit in the EPEL branch and get a newer NVR than both the previous EPEL and EPEL Next packages.

+To get started with EPEL Next, request the corresponding branch for the EPEL release you are targeting, e.g. request an epel8-next branch to rebuild an epel8 package against CentOS Stream 8.
+Once the branch is created you can merge commits from other branches and submit a build just like you would for other EPEL or Fedora branches.

 ## EPEL Playground

 We have added an additional set of channels for EPEL-8 called